 Alexander II (1855-1881) earned for his reign the title of “the epoch of the great reforms.”
 Public opinion, encouraged by the failure of the Crimean War, obtained at last an influence upon the sovereign.
 The result was the emancipation of the serfs (1861), who now became the proprietors of communal lands; the old tribunals were abolished, and criminal and civil law-courts of the French type established; local councils elected by the populace were set up, and education, that watchword of the nineteenth century, strongly encouraged.

-The reforms proved less convincing than prophets imagined.
+Reaction and Oppression.—The reforms proved less convincing than prophets imagined.
 Liberalism was threatened by Nihilism and extreme revolutionary propaganda.
 The people began to believe that the obstacle to universal happiness lay with Government officials.
-Many were assasinated, and finally the Emperor himself was murdered by Nihilists in 1881- a bitter commentary upon the fate which besets the path of the initial reformer.
+Many were assassinated, and finally the Emperor himself was murdered by Nihilists in 1881- a bitter commentary upon the fate which besets the path of the initial reformer.

 Alexander III (1881-1894) identified himself once more with the old party of reaction.
 On all the new reforms, restrictions were placed.
 The policy of the Emperor was the Slavophil badge; Nationality, Orthodoxy, and Autocracy.
 Systematically he carried this out, and some, notably the Jews, suffered severely for their religious and racial differences.